 My plan is to reinvest 100% of these proceeds back into multiple non-coastal city real estate crowdfunding deals across two or three platforms, instead of just one platform.

-One of the platforms I’ve zeroed in on is CrowdStreet, a Portland-based crowdfunding platform.
-Due to its core philosophies, they are focused on investing in 18-hour cities versus 24-hour cities where I have all my physical property.
+One of the platforms I’ve zeroed in on is CrowdStreet, a Austin-based crowdfunding platform.
+Due to its core philosophy of investing in 18-hour cities versus 24-hour cities, CrowdStreet is one of the most attractive real estate crowdfunding platforms today.

 After the Jumpstart Our Business Startups (JOBS) Act passed in 2012, more than a hundred online real estate investing marketplaces have emerged.